bigalv69/modules/doc/source/modulefile.rst

  has been overloaded similar to the :mfcmd:`continue` and :mfcmd:`exit` commands to have the effect of causing the module not to be listed as loaded and not affect other modules being loaded concurrently.
-All non-environment commands within the module will be performed up to this point.
-Processing will continue on to the next module on the command line unless if :mconfig:`abort_on_error` configuration option is enabled for running module sub-command.
+All non-environment commands within the module will be performed up to this point and processing will continue on to the next module on the command line.
 The :mfcmd:`break` command will only have this effect if not used within a Tcl loop though.

  An example: Suppose that a full selection of *modulefiles* are needed for various different architectures, but some of the *modulefiles* are not needed and the user should be alerted.
-Having the unnecessary *modulefile* be a link to the following ``notavail`` *modulefile* will perform the task as required.
+Having the unnecessary *modulefile* be a link to the following notavail *modulefile* will perform the task as required.

  .. code-block:: tcl

-      #%Module
+      #%Module1.0
+      ## notavail modulefile
+      ##

-      proc ModulesHelp {} {
+      proc ModulesHelp { } {
-          puts stderr {This module does nothing but alert the user}
-          puts stderr "that the [module-info name] module is not available" }
+          puts stderr "This module does nothing but alert the user" puts stderr "that the [module-info name] module is not available" }

-      module-whatis {Notifies user that module is not available.}

-      set curMod [module-info name]
+      module-whatis "Notifies user that module is not available." set curMod [module-info name]
-      if {[module-info mode load]} {
+      if { [ module-info mode load ] } {
           puts stderr "Note: '$curMod' is not available for [uname sysname]."
       }
       break

- Modulefile using :mfcmd:`break` command when unloading may be unloaded anyway if :option:`--force` option is set.
-To forbid the unload of a modulefile, it is recommended to tag it ``super-sticky`` with :mfcmd:`module-tag` command.

- .. only:: html

-    .. versionchanged:: 5.4
-       Breaking modulefile is unloaded anyway when :option:`--force` option is set

 .. mfcmd:: chdir directory